 The only thing to remember is that they are quite fickle and do not like being moved…they will pay you back by not blooming the next year!

 New this June, I added this small garden in the front yard to hide an ugly well pump.

 I also put in this sweet little fairy garden.

-I had wanted to make a little fairy garden around this tree for awhile.
+I had wanted to make a little fairy garden around this tree for a while.
 It had the perfect little crevice for a fairy door!
-I was actually thinking on how to make a door that looked natural for a few weeks until it finally dawned on me how to do it!
+I was actually thinking about how to make a door that looked natural for a few weeks until it finally dawned on me how to do it!
 It is actually the front part of an old decorative birdhouse.
 I glued on the moss and bark ( Michael’s) and added the gate and little wood rounds on the roof.
 I found the other accessories at Michael’s and Christmas Tree Shops.
 I made the ladder by breaking a twig into small pieces and wrapping floral wire around the ends…I thought that it came out so cute!